 4 Mythical Animals With Horns We'd Love To See In This World

-There is an estimated number of 8.7 million species roaming in this world that we live in, and while a lot of us do have our reliable animal companions such as our pet dogs and cats, nothing truly beats the satisfaction of seeing fictional majestic animals even if they can only be seen on screens and photos, right?
+There are an estimated 8.7 million species roaming this world we live in, and while many of us have reliable animal companions such as pet dogs and cats, nothing truly beats the satisfaction of seeing fictional majestic animals, even if they can only be viewed on screens and in photos, right?

-Well, too bad we don't live in a world that's inhibited by fantastical creatures and men—unfortunately, we are stuck with the most mundane things.
+Well, it's unfortunate that we don't live in a world inhabited by fantastical creatures and men; unfortunately, we are stuck with the most mundane things.
 But not really.
 All we need is a little imagination, right?

-If you are a fan of Harry Potter or Game of Thrones and the like—or you were obsessed with Greek mythology while growing up, then you are certainly no stranger to seeing or reading about mythical creatures.
+If you are a fan of Harry Potter, Game of Thrones, or similar stories—or if you were obsessed with Greek mythology while growing up—then you are certainly no stranger to seeing or reading about mythical creatures.

-They may be terrifying to visualize and sometimes even more terrifying to see on our screens, but let's face it, we would love it if we could actually see them in this reality that we live in.
+They may be terrifying to visualize and sometimes even more terrifying to see on our screens, but let's face it: we would love it if we could actually see them in this reality we inhabit.

-We're not exactly tired of the animals around us, but hey, we'll for sure pay some bucks just to see a unicorn!
-For a lot of us, that would definitely satisfy the inner child inside us, and that is all that matters.
+We're not exactly tired of the animals around us, but hey, we would definitely pay some bucks just to see a unicorn!
+For many of us, that would surely satisfy the inner child within, and that is all that matters.

-But have you ever wondered how these mythical creatures came to be, especially the ones with horns?
-Back then, people created myths and legends for political or religious purposes.
+But have you ever wondered how these mythical creatures came to be, especially those with horns?
+In the past, people created myths and legends for political or religious purposes.

 Take a look at some of them: